IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Adequate resources

 States must provide adequate resources to ensure men and boys enjoy all of their human rights.
-Generally this means "equality in the allocation of resources"[^95] although in some situations ensuring men equally enjoy their rights with women will requi"gender-specific allocation of resources
+Generally this means "equality in the allocation of resources"[^95] although in some situations ensuring men equally enjoy their rights with women will require "gender-specific allocation of resources".[^96]

 Insufficient resources is cannot be used as an excuse for discrimination, "unless every effort has been made to use all resources that are at the State party’s disposition in an effort to address and eliminate the discrimination".[^97]

-> To design and implement policies and programmes to give long-term effect to the economic, social and cultural rights of both men and women on the basis of equality.
-These may include the adoption of temporary special measures to accelerate women’s equal enjoyment of their rights, **gender audits**, and **gender-specific allocation of resources**; [^96]

 > The policy must be action- and results-oriented in the sense that it should establish indicators, benchmarks and timelines, ensure **adequate resourcing for all relevant actors** and otherwise enable those actors to play their part in achieving the agreed benchmarks and goals.[^98]